Matula23/project-phase-1/README.md

-# Phase 1 Project EZ Recipes
+# Phase 1 Project: EZ Recipes
 The purpose of this project is to provide end users with a no fuss application to submit and preview cooking recipes.
 In order to submit new recipes to the application, a user must first fill out the following:

 * Recipe name